-Estrogen is a hormone produced naturally in the body, and many people also take it synthetically in the form of hormonal birth control.
+Estrogen is a hormone produced naturally in the body, and many people also take it synthetically as hormonal birth control.
 Experts tell Bustle that science right now indicates that estrogen has a very complicated relationship with breast cancer, and that it's not easy to make generalizations.

 The most obvious link between estrogen and breast cancer is found in breast cancers that depend on estrogen to survive.
-"About two-thirds to three-quarters of breast cancers require estrogen for their growth," Dr. Myles Brown, a professor of medicine at the Dana-Farber Cancer Institute, tells Bustle.
-These cancers are known as estrogen-receptor positive cancers, or ER positive cancers, and estrogen fuels their growth.
+"About two-thirds to three-quarters of breast cancers require estrogen for their growth," Dr. Myles Brown M.D., a professor of medicine at the Dana-Farber Cancer Institute, tells Bustle.
+These cancers are known as estrogen-receptor positive cancers, or ER positive cancers.

-The culprit is a protein called EVL, which is found throughout the body, particularly in the brain, but also lives in breast cells.
-When breast cancer cells were treated with estrogen, EVL changed their structure and caused a "decrease in motility and dissemination" (in other words, they stopped spreading to other parts of the body).
+The culprit is a protein called EVL, which is found throughout the body.
+When breast cancer cells were treated with estrogen, EVL changed their structure and stopped them from spreading to other parts of the body.
 So estrogen isn't just a growth trigger for breast cancer; it may, in the future, help targeted therapies to prevent ER-positive cancers spreading.
-At the same time, research published in Nature in 2019 shows that in breast cancers that don't involve estrogen, the hormone has been shown to help cells spread to the brain, opposite to how it works in ER-positive breast cancer — so estrogen's relationship with breast cancers is a very complex one.
+At the same time, research published in Nature in 2019 shows that in breast cancers that don't involve estrogen, the hormone can help cells spread to the brain, opposite to how it works in ER-positive breast cancer.
+So estrogen's relationship with breast cancers is a very complex one.

 The bigger picture when it comes to estrogen and breast cancer, researchers say, is still full of unanswered questions and exciting new research.
-The immune system, says Dr. Brown, might offer a new potential way to treat estrogen-driven cancers, but we're still a long way off from a potential drug — and we still don't know how to completely cure advanced metastatic ER-positive breast cancer, because estrogen-blocking therapies on their own aren't enough.
-However, a lot of new approaches are being studied — and every new breakthrough means potential lives saved.
+A lot of new approaches are being studied — and every new breakthrough means potential lives saved.

 Collaborative Group on Hormonal Factors in Breast Cancer.
 (2012) Menarche, menopause, and breast cancer risk: individual participant meta-analysis, including 118 964 women with breast cancer from 117 epidemiological studies.
 Lancet Oncology.
 13(11), 141–1151. doi: 10.1016/S1470-2045(12)70425-4